Furious row as Rishi Sunak accused of weaponising trans debate for votes

 Mr Streeting also warned that a hard-won consensus on LGBT+ equality “looks fragile at best”.

-Wading into the row to defend Mr Sunak, former Tory cabinet minister Jacob Rees-Mogg Mr Sunak said: “I am surprised at Mr Streeting as he is normally more considered.
+Wading into the row to defend Mr Sunak, former Tory cabinet minister Jacob Rees-Mogg said: “I am surprised at Mr Streeting as he is normally more considered.
 The prime minister has rightly been measured on these sensitive matters but is also trying to ensure that children are protected.”

 And a spokesperson for the campaign group Conservatives for Women accused Mr Streeting of being “disingenuous”.
 They said: “Women’s rights and child safeguarding are not part of an ‘ugly culture war’ and it is disingenuous to frame this issue that way.
-The prime minister has been very clear that he is fully supportive of maintaining women’s rights to single-sex services, spaces, and sports, and we are grateful he can define the word ‘woman’, something many of his opponents struggle with.”
+The prime minister has been very clear that he is fully supportive of maintaining women’s rights to single-sex services, spaces and sports, and we are grateful he can define the word ‘woman’ – something many of his opponents struggle with.”

 Trans rights are widely expected to be an issue in the next general election campaign.

-During last summer’s Tory leadership contest, Mr Sunak repeatedly told Conservative party members he opposed what he described as a “lefty woke culture that seems to want to cancel ... our women”.
+During last summer’s Tory leadership contest, Mr Sunak repeatedly told Conservative Party members he opposed what he described as a “lefty woke culture that seems to want to cancel ... our women”.

-He appeared to confirm that stance, in a leaked video which saw Mr Sunak telling a gathering of Tory MPs last month that Lib Dem leader Ed Davey has been “trying to convince everybody that women clearly had penises”.
+He appeared to confirm that stance in a leaked video which saw Mr Sunak telling a gathering of Tory MPs last month that Lib Dem leader Ed Davey had been “trying to convince everybody that women clearly had penises”.

 The PM added: “You’ll all know that I’m a big fan of everybody studying maths to 18.
 But it turns out that we need to focus on biology.”